 For years, LEGO has been at the forefront of innovative building kits for young makers and creators.
 Always looking for new ways to keep kids building and experimenting, LEGO has gone far beyond the static blocks we are all familiar with.

-From LEGO City kits to LEGO Star Wars, LEGO Technic, and even LEGO Minecraft kits, there really is something LEGO for every age, skill level, and interest.
+From the best LEGO Star Wars sets to the best LEGO Technic kits, there really is something LEGO for every age, skill level, and interest.
+Heck, there are even Lego games.
 But the jewel in the ever-growing crown of the LEGO universe just may be the addition of LEGO robotics, and the maker sensation that is the LEGO Mindstorms EV3 building kit and programming platform.

 What is LEGO Robotics?